daedalus/MercifulStalinSort/README.md

 - Insertion Sort becomes exceptionally fast (e.g., 0.00001 s for small arrays and 0.0024 s at 20,000) due to its adaptiveness.
 - Tim Sort also excels because it takes advantage of pre-existing order.
-- Merciful Stalin and Cb Recursive Sort leverage the sorted structure for very low runtimes.
+- Merciful Stalin and Contiguous block Sort Recursive leverage the sorted structure for very low runtimes.

 **Quick Sort Issues:**